August Nitschke: Life

 He grew up in Hamburg, Berlin, and Halle an der Saale.
 After his military service, he studied in Göttingen.
 There, he was awarded a doctorate in 1951.
 From 1950 to 1952 he worked as a tutor and assistant at the Leibniz College.
 Soon after, he received a grant from the German Research Foundation which enabled him to work for three years in Rome, where he edited the medieval chronicle at Saba Malaspina.

 He was the first historian to go to the then TH Stuttgart after the war.
 There he published the "Propyläen Weltgeschichte"[de], an anthropological treatise, with Golo Mann.

 He taught at the Historical Institute of the University of Stuttgart, which he co-founded in 1960.
 The establishment of the “History” and “History of Science and Technology” courses can be traced back to his work.
 In 1968/69 he was Dean of the then "Faculty for natural sciences and humanities", in 1970/71 and 1978/79 he served as vice-rector and temporarily took over the office of rector.
 In these functions and as a long-term member of the Senate, he strongly advocated the expansion of the Technical University of Stuttgart into a full university.
 For the SDR he designed the series Funkkolleg Geschichte (1979) and Funkkolleg Jahrhundertwende (1988).
-In 1987 he worked as a visiting scholar at the Wissenschaftskolleg zu Berlin, 1991/92 at the Center for Interdisciplinary Research at Bielefeld University and followed invitations to the USA, Japan and China.
+In 1987 he worked as a visiting scholar at the Wissenschaftskolleg zu Berlin, 1991/92 at the Center for Interdisciplinary Research at Bielefeld University and followed invitations to the US, Japan and China.